kantega/vc-inspector/README.md

 ## Roadmap

 - [ ] Support for SD-JWT
+- [ ] Assure alignment with eIDAS 2.0

 See the [open issues](https://github.com/thomsen85/vc-inspector/issues) for a full list of proposed features (and known issues).